 A field agency and/or the Field Director may initiate the discussion of developing a field placement for students.
-Prior to approval the Field Director and agency representatives explore the feasibility in detail.
+Prior to approval, the Field Director and agency representatives explore the feasibility in detail.
 The Field Director will schedule a site visit prior to approval as a field placement agency.
-Based on the program's commitment to the High Country and surrounding region, field agencies are located within approximately 150 miles of Boone.
-NC.
+Based on the Program's commitment to the High Country and surrounding region, field agencies are located within approximately 150 miles of Boone, NC.
 Selection of agencies as placement sites is based on the following criteria:

-- Functions of the agency include those considered to be within the purview of the social work profession. - Social work is identified as a discrete profession by the agency, and members of the social work staff are given professional status. - Generalist practice opportunities are available for the student. - Policies and procedures governing the delivery of agency services are clearly defined; - Agency policies adhere to non-discriminatory service delivery; - Professional climate is conducive to learning and to student identification with the profession; - · A qualified staff member is available to serve as the Field Instructor - The Field Instructor is provided with adequate time to provide supervision; - Adequate support services and facilities are provided for students; - The agency demonstrates a willingness to allow students to participate in agency programs and activities that are relevant to student learning needs,

-- The agency is willing to assign substantive cases to students; and - There are written policies to address work situations that may entail risk and risk management policies and a process for supervision and support, if safety is compromised. - Opportunity exists for a student to demonstrate completion of expectations noted in the Learning Goals and Objectives Plan of all 10 competencies and practice behaviors.
+- Functions of the agency include those considered to be within the purview of the social work profession. - Social work is identified as a discrete profession by the agency and members of the social work staff are given professional status. - Generalist or advanced practice opportunities are available for the student. - Policies and procedures governing the delivery of agency services are clearly defined. - Agency policies adhere to non-discriminatory service delivery. - Professional climate is conducive to learning and to student identification with the profession. - A qualified staff member is available to serve as the Field Instructor. - The Field Instructor is provided with adequate time to provide supervision. - Adequate support services and facilities are provided for students. - The agency demonstrates a willingness to allow students to participate in agency programs and activities that are relevant to student learning needs. - The agency is willing to assign substantive cases to students. - There are written policies to address work situations that may entail risk and risk management policies and a process for supervision and support if safety is compromised. - Opportunity exists for a student to demonstrate completion of expectations noted in the Learning Goals and Objectives Plan of all 10 competencies and practice behaviors.

-When an agency wishes to accept Appalachian students for field placement and it is determined that the agency satisfies the above criteria, a letter of confirmation is sent to the Field Instructor which also serves as an invitation to the field orientation.
-Prior to the start of the semester that the student is in field placement the student obtains the necessary signatures on two agreements, the Internship Contract and the Confidentiality Agreement.
-If the agency requires other contracts or affiliation agreements the Field Director will assist in facilitating communication between the university and the agency to obtain the document.
+When an agency wishes to accept ASU students for field placement a student will be directed to contact the agency to schedule an interview.
+If both the agency and student agree to the placement the student notifies the Field Director.
+If it is determined that the agency satisfies the above criteria, a letter of confirmation is sent to the Field Instructor which also serves as an invitation to the field orientation.
+Before the start of the semester that the student is in field placement, the student obtains the necessary signatures on the ASU Internship Contract and the confidentiality form.
+If the agency requires other contracts including Affiliation Agreements, the Field Director will assist in facilitating communication between the university and the agency to obtain the document.